weltond/DataStructure/LeetCode/dp/416-Partition-Equal-Subset-Sum.md

             return dfs(nums, sum, 0, k - 1, sum, used);
         }

-        for (int i = start; i < nums.length; i++) {
+        // for loop can also start from the first element for (int i = start; i < nums.length; i++) {
             if (used[i] || subSum < nums[i]) continue;